Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the current sharding structure of the network from the specified lookup node.
+Returns the current sharding structure of the network from the specified network's lookup node.

 ### HTTP Request